MicrosoftDocs/windows-dev-docs/landing/arm-docs/arm32-to-arm64.md

 - The last choice would be to remove and/or replace the dependency on your app project.

-## Need assistance?
+### Need assistance?
 Leverage our App Assure service

-The App Assure service was launched to fulfill Microsoft’s promise of application compatibility: your Windows apps will work on Arm.
-If you encounter an application compatibility issue or technical blocker while porting your Arm32 apps to Arm64, App Assure engineers can help.
-The program has succeeded in helping many key ISVs port their applications and drivers to Arm64.

-[Learn more about App Assure compatibility assistance](https://www.microsoft.com/fasttrack/microsoft-365/app-assure).
-To register and connect with App Assure, visit [aka.ms/AppAssureRequest](https://aka.ms/appassurerequest) or send an email to [achelp@microsoft.com](mailto:achelp@microsoft.com) to submit your request for app compatibility support for Arm32 to Arm64 migration.
+[Learn more about App Assure compatibility assistance](https://www.microsoft.com/fasttrack/microsoft-365/app-assure) to help with porting your Windows app or driver to Arm64.
+To register and connect with App Assure, visit [aka.ms/AppAssureRequest](https://aka.ms/AppAssureRequest) or send an email to [achelp@microsoft.com](mailto:achelp@microsoft.com) to submit your request for Windows on Arm compatibility support.